adrolli/alf.mx/README.md

 # alf.mx

-The development of my future website.
+The development of my website, available on [https://alf.mx](https://alf.mx).

 Feel free to dive in, learn from it, and copy code (MIT licensed).

 The content itself is not open source and remains protected.
 To give you the opportunity to install a working project, I made it all available on GitHub.
-Please, please, please with sugar on top, don't misuse.
+Please don't misuse or redistribute the content.
+The code is open source, the creative work is not.

 If you want, install the project locally and explore how it works.